remnrem/luna-doc/docs/tut/tut2.md

 By default, all output goes to _standard out_, i.e. the console/terminal by default.
-When outputting plain text (instead of using a _lunout_ database, see below), most Luna commands generate output in a fixed format.
+When outputting plain text (instead of using an output database, see below), most Luna commands generate output in a fixed format.
 (The initial `DESC` command is in fact an exception, as one of the few commands that generate a simple, "human-readable" text file.)
 The standard format comprises 6